-- 10 enterprises (SMEs) often have no dedicated department, skilled staff, or resources for analyzing - 11 their data and performing machine learning (ML) [1].
-For these cases and to retain the obtained - 12 knowledge, the concept "PIA Personal Information Assistant for Data Analysis" has been - developed.
-PIA is an open-source framework based on Angular 13.3.4, a platform for building - mobile and desktop web applications, which runs locally on a server and can be accessed via the - intranet.
-PIA is developed in accordance with the in research widely accepted FAIR (Findable, - Accessible, Interoperable, and Reusable) data principles and aims to transfer and apply these - principles in the industry as well [2]. - 18 The concept for PIA consists of three complementing modules that support users in different - 19 stages of the machine learning project: - Module M1: Accessibility of data and knowledge - Module M2: Measurement and data planning - Module M3: Data analysis - 23 Figure 1 shows the three modules (M1-M3) as pillars of PIA.
-Furthermore, the steps of a machine - 24 learning project are shown with the involved modules in their respective color.
-It can be seen - 25 that M1 and M2 cover all steps of a machine learning project and are therefore closely connected - 26 to each other in the concept of PIA. - 27 In M1 (Accessibility of data and knowledge), PIA provides an easy interface to access knowledge - and data through the intranet.
+- 10 enterprises (SMEs) often have no dedicated department, skilled staff, or resources for analyzing - their data and performing machine learning (ML) [1].
+For these cases and to retain the obtained knowledge, the concept "PIA Personal Information Assistant for Data Analysis" has been - 13 developed.
+PIA is an open-source framework based on Angular 13.3.4, a platform for building - 14 mobile and desktop web applications, which runs locally on a server and can be accessed via the - 15 intranet.
+PIA is developed following the in research widely accepted FAIR (Findable, Accessible, - 16 Interoperable, and Reusable) data principles and aims to transfer and apply these principles in - 17 the industry as well [2]. - 18 The concept for PIA consists of three complementing modules that support users in different 19 stages of the machine learning project: - Module M1: Accessibility of data and knowledge - Module M2: Measurement and data planning - Module M3: Data analysis

+Figure 1 shows the three modules (M1-M3) as pillars of PIA.
+Furthermore, the steps of a machine

+24 learning project are shown with the involved modules in their respective color.
+It can be seen

+- that M1 and M2 cover all steps of a machine learning project and are therefore closely connected - 26 to each other in the concept of PIA.

+27 In M1 (Accessibility of data and knowledge), PIA provides an easy interface to access knowledge

+- and data through the intranet.
 Here, two well-established methods in project management for - 29 lessons learned were combined and implemented as a knowledge base into PIA.
-Furthermore, an - 30 intuitive user interface (UI) enables users to find and access relevant (meta)data easily.
+Furthermore, an - 30 intuitive user interface (UI) enables users to easily find and access relevant (meta)data.
 In M2 - 31 (Measurement and data planning), PIA provides a checklist that was developed by Schnur et al. - 32 [3], [4] in a previous project on brownfield assembly lines to increase data quality.
-An English - version of the checklist can be found in [5].
-M3 (Data analysis) is based on the automated ML - 34 toolbox of Dorst et al. [6] and Schneider et al. [7], [8], which was developed in previous projects - 35 and successfully applied to industrial time-continuous data.
+An English - 33 checklist version can be found in [5].
+M3 (Data analysis) is based on the automated ML toolbox - of Dorst et al. [6] and Schneider et al. [7], [8], which was developed in previous projects and - 35 successfully applied to industrial time-continuous data.

-The concept PIA is, to the knowledge of the authors, a novel concept which covers a holistic 36 approach to enable inexperienced industrial users to perform a first data analysis project, with a 37 focus on the domain of measurement and data planning.
-Here, the three modules are combined 38 in a complementing manner and brought into an interface that assists users in data analysis and 39 ensures the recordings of high-quality and "FAIR" data.
-Furthermore, a demonstrator for the 40 concept has been developed as a front-end in Angular 13.3.4 and tested on an assembly line as 41 use case, which assembles a specific product in several variants, focusing on bolting processes.
-42 The structure of the paper is as follows: In the next chapter first the theoretical background and 43 methodology will be explained, starting by pointing out the flaws of data in industry, followed by 44 the three modules M1-M3.
-In the chapter Implementation and Results, the use case Assembly Line 45 is introduced and details about the environment and structure of PIA are given.
-Thereafter, the 46 implementation and application of the concept to each module is shown.
-The chapter Conclusion 47 and Outlook gives a short summary of the presented concept and what future research of PIA 48 will cover.
+To the authors' knowledge, the concept PIA is a novel concept that covers a holistic approach 36 to enable inexperienced industrial users to perform a first data analysis project, focusing on 37 the domain of measurement and data planning.
+Here, the three modules are combined in a 38 complementing manner and brought into an interface that assists users in data analysis and 39 ensures the recordings of high-quality and "FAIR" data.
+Furthermore, a demonstrator for the 40 concept has been developed as a front-end in Angular 13.3.4 and tested on an assembly line as a 41 use case, which assembles a specific product in several variants, focusing on bolting processes.
+42 The structure of the paper is as follows: In the next chapter, the theoretical background and 43 methodology will be explained, starting by pointing out the flaws of data in the industry, followed 44 by the three modules M1-M3.
+In the chapter Implementation and Results, the use case Assembly 45 Line is introduced, and details about the environment and structure of PIA are given.
+Thereafter, 46 the implementation and application of the concept to each module is shown.
+The chapter 47 Conclusion and Outlook summarizes the presented concept and what future research of PIA will 48 cover.
 49